• home

 Location : Lisbon

-Enjoy a free morning in Lisbon to explore, rest and recharge or visit the National Azulejo Museum to see five centuries of decorative ceramic tiles.
-This afternoon, you’ll visit one of the city's iconic eateries, Pasteis de Belem, for pastel de nata – established in 1837, these are arguably the country's best!
-First made in the 16th century by nuns, this mixture of crispy pastry and creamy filling is Portugal’s best-known dessert, so why not take every opportunity to treat yourself (and maybe some extras for later?).
+This morning, visit the local market Mercado da Ribeira – a vibrant food market offering fresh produce, local delicacies and artisanal goods.
+This afternoon, after some free time for lunch, you’ll visit one of the city's iconic eateries, Pasteis de Belem, for pastel de nata – established in 1837, these are arguably the country's best!
+First made in the 16th century by nuns, this mixture of crispy pastry and creamy filling is Portugal’s best-known dessert.
+This afternoon, you’ll head for a cooking class where you can learn how these golden treats are made!
 Tonight, maybe head out for an optional farewell dinner with your group.

 Day :8